openstack/manila/doc/source/admin/hitachi_hnas_driver.rst

   real used space in HNAS.
 Also, a snapshot does not initially take any space in HNAS, it only stores the difference between the share and the snapshot, so it grows when share data is changed.
-- Admins should manage the tenant’s quota (*manila quota-update*) to control the backend usage.
+- Admins should manage the tenant's quota (*manila quota-update*) to control the backend usage.
 - By default, CIFS snapshots are disabled when the share is mounted, since it uses tree-clone to create snapshots and does not guarantee point-in-time